tudocomp/tudocomp/docs/Documentation.md

 ~~~

 This will create a compressed file `cache.tdc` in the current directory, and
-also print some statistics to the command line, including the JSON data that
+print some statistics to the command line, including the JSON data that
 can be pasted into the previously mentioned web visualizer.

 > Note: The tool will prevent accidental overwrites if a file with the
 output filename already exists.
-To disable this, and allow overwriting,
+To bypass this security mechanism, and hence allow overwriting,
-the `-force` option can be used.
+the `-force` option has to be used.

 The stat output will likely show a very small compression effect, if any at
-all, but the file format seems to contain a few sections decorated with
+all.
+But the file format contains a few sections decorated with
-comments containing repeats of the same character, so viewing the contents
+comments containing repeats of the same character.
-of `cache.tdc`, say with `cat cache.tdc | less`, should allow seeing some
+If you look at the contents of `cache.tdc`, say with `cat cache.tdc | less`, you should be able to see some
 encoding sequences in the file.

-As a point of reference, on the authors machine it only resulted in a 1% reduction, with 4 actual run length replacements.
+As a point of reference, on the authors' machine it only resulted in a 1% reduction, with 4 actual run length replacements.

-For a last check, we can see if decompression works as well:
+For a last check, we can see if the decompression works as well:

 ~~~
 .../build> ./src/tudocomp_driver/tudocomp_driver -decompress cache.tdc -output cache.orig.txt